-- 40. As the Accountable Body for OxLEP ltd, the Oxfordshire Local Enterprise Partnership, the Council will be required to prudentially borrow £42m on behalf of OxLEP for project funding from 2018/19 onwards.
-The loans will be repaid through the retained business rates of OxLEP.
-This represents projects to be delivered by the Council.
-The TMST monitor interest rates and will consider forward borrowing on behalf of OxLEP at the end of 2017/18 if it is determined to be cost-effective.
-This is consistent with the expectation that interest rates and Gilt yields will continue to rise over the period. - 41.
-The Council will be able to apply for the new Local Infrastructure Rate, at a discounted interest rate of gilts + 60 basis points.
+- 33. The Council will be able to apply for the new Local Infrastructure Rate, at a discounted interest rate of gilts + 60 basis points.
 The borrowing on behalf of OxLEP may be eligible as the schemes are all major infrastructure schemes.
 In 2017/18, OxLEP were able to borrow through the Public Work Loan Board (PWLB) project rate at a discounted rate 40 basis point below the standard rate across all loan types and maturities.
-As at 30 November 2017 this had not been required. - 42.
+As at 30 November 2017 this had not been required. - 34.
 The Council's chief objective when borrowing money is to strike an appropriate balance between securing low interest costs and achieving cost certainty over the period for which funds are required.
-The flexibility to renegotiate loans should the Authority's long-term plans change is a secondary objective. - 43.
+The flexibility to renegotiate loans should the Authority's long-term plans change is a secondary objective. - 35.
 The approved sources of long-term and short-term borrowing are: - Public Works Loan Board and any successor body - UK local authorities - any institution approved for investments (see below) - any other bank or building society authorised by the Prudential Regulation Authority to operate in the UK - UK public and private sector pension funds - capital market bond investors - special purpose companies created to enable joint local authority bond issues.